open-telemetry/opentelemetry.io/content/en/docs/collector/trace-receiver.md

 }
 ```

-Go ahead and run your `dev-otelcol` again and after 2 minutes running, you
+Go ahead and run your `otelcol-dev` again and after 2 minutes running, you
 should start seeing traces in Jaeger like the following:
 ![Jaeger trace](/img/docs/tutorials/Jaeger-FullSystem-Traces-List.png)